MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-80.md

 NDIS 6.80 is a minor version update to NDIS 6.70 for miniport, protocol, filter, and intermediate drivers.
 For more information about porting NDIS 6.x drivers to NDIS 6.80, see [Porting NDIS 6.x drivers to NDIS 6.80](porting-ndis-6-x-drivers-to-ndis-6-70.md).

 For NIC drivers, the NetAdapter class extension (NetAdapterCx) has been updated from version 1.0 to version 1.1 in Windows 10, version 1709.
-For more information about the NetAdapterCx, see [NetAdapterCx](../netcx/index.md).
-For more information about the changes from NetAdapterCx 1.0 to NetAdapterCx 1.1, see [What's new in NetAdapterCx](../netcx/whats-new-in-netadaptercx.md)
+For more information about the changes from NetAdapterCx 1.0 to NetAdapterCx 1.1, see [Introduction to NetAdapterCx 1.1](../netcx/introduction-to-netadaptercx-1-1.md).

 ## Feature updates

+### Synchronous OID requests

+NDIS 6.80 introduces a new feature for OID requests, synchronous OID requests.
+Synchronous OID calls are low-latency, non-blocking, scalable, and reliable compared to regular OID requests.
+For more info, see [Synchronous OID Request Interface in NDIS 6.80](synchronous-oid-request-interface-in-ndis-6-80.md).

+> [!IMPORTANT]
+> In Windows 10, version 1709, synchronous OID requests are supported only for miniport and protocol drivers.

+### Other new networking features

 NDIS forms the core foundation for the network driver platform on Windows.
 For a list of other network driver features that were updated at the same time as NDIS 6.80, see the Windows 10, version 1709 section for Networking on [What's new in driver development](../what-s-new-in-driver-development.md).